LeoAmaralOliveira/DjangoStudy_Begin/README.md

 If you don't have pip, you can install right <a href="https://pip.pypa.io/en/stable/installation/" target="_blank">here</a>.

-**IMPORTANT**: You must create a .env file to put yout Django secret key and your AWS Keys.
+**IMPORTANT**: You must create a .env file to put your Django secret key and your AWS Keys.

 After steps above, run: `python manage.py collectstatic` to upload the static files to S3.